system-er/gdtinycc/README.md

 - compile and run c-source-file just in time (filename *.c in inspector in "Source File")
 - save the compiled program in an objectfile (filename *.o in inspector in "Output Object File")
 - load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File")
-  the input object-file must be in the bin-directory! if the objectfile is chosen, export the project as exe and it works.
+  the input object-file must be in the bin-directory!
+  if the objectfile is chosen, export the project and it works.

 godot with the node GDTinyCC:
 ![Pic1](gdextension_cpp_tinycc/screenshot.jpg)